Tremors: Shrieker Island: Plot

-On Dark Island, the Shriekers Jas and Jimmy encountered, like their parent Graboid, are superior to the originals and can now use their screams as sonic weapons allowing them to pick off Bill's hunting party one by one.
-The party is saved when Burt and the others arrive killing the Shriekers and one Graboid, leaving two remaining Graboids.
+On Dark Island, the Shriekers Jas and Jimmy encountered, like their parent Graboid, are superior to the originals and can now use their screams as sonic weapons, allowing them to pick off Bill's hunting party one by one.
+The party is saved when Burt and the others arrive, killing the Shriekers and one Graboid, leaving two remaining Graboids.
 Returning to Jas's research site, they learn that a Graboid reached their location.
 Burt warns Bill to call off the hunt and turn the communication system back on, but he refuses.
 Bill tranquilizes Burt and locks him and the others in the bunker.

 Bill's hunt continues, but goes wrong when the Graboid that reached Jas's site, dubbed "The Queen" by the hunters due to its superiority, appears.
 Anna quits when Bill's lust for the hunt proves too dangerous.

 Anna frees Burt and the others from the bunker, but they are attacked by a Graboid before they can leave.
-They use the dynamite to blow it up leaving only The Queen.
-Burt locates Bill to reason with him but cannot convince him to quit his hunt.
+They use the dynamite to blow it up, leaving only The Queen.
+Burt locates Bill to reason with him, but cannot convince him to give up his hunt.
 The Queen eventually finds them and devours Bill.
-The Queen is killing the weakest off until Burt, who Jimmy points out must be the Alpha, is left remaining.
+The Queen is killing off the weakest until Burt, who Jimmy points out must be the Alpha, is the only one remaining.
 Burt gathers the remaining survivors and, inspired by the way his friends Valentine McKee and Earl Bassett killed off an intelligent Graboid in his first encounter with the creatures, (Note: As depicted in the movie Tremors.) they plan to lead The Queen to "Devil's Punchbowl," an inactive volcano, and lure The Queen over a plateau onto a bed of spiked dynamite.

 While Jas and the others set up the trap for The Queen, Burt and Jimmy reach Dark Island and begin killing off the Shriekers with the bunker weapons.
 They return to the research site, where The Queen is waiting for Burt.
 The team heads to Devil's Punchbowl with Jimmy following behind Burt.
 The pair are leading The Queen into the trap when Burt pushes Jimmy out of the way and lets himself be swallowed by The Queen to ensure her demise.
 The Queen dies from the dynamite and spikes, and Burt dies.
 The others make a memorial for Burt, leaving behind their weapons with his hat and sunglasses.